msandonini/uni/Machine Learning and Deep Learning/15 Federated Learning/Federated Learning.md

 - Hardware limits
 - High bandwidth usages for big datasets
-- Privacy problems while downloading the data from the server These problems can be circumvented
+- Privacy problems while downloading the data from the server These problems can be circumvented by, instead of sending data to a centralized model, sending the pre-trained model to where the data is stored